 You don’t need $10,000 websites with all the bells and whistles that have taken 18 months to create, and you don’t need business cards made of artisan paper hand stamped by remote Amazon tribes in pigment made from crushed beetles.

 You just need a website that works and looks halfway decent and modern, and cards that are clear and don’t feel “thin.”

-If you are judged as untrustworthy, your potential client will not pass across the bridge, and will disappear into the valley of lost opportunities.
+If you are judged as untrustworthy, your potential client will not pass across the

 Other aspects that go towards placating the wizard are if you are a known and trusted brand, if people they know and trust recommend you, if people they don’t know recommend you, and if they can find reputable mentions of you in other places.

 Assuming you are not judged as totally untrustworthy at first glance, people will take a few steps across the bridge to explore the five “right” questions.

 Don’t take this as a good thing.

 Every question and every stage needs to reinforce your trustworthiness.